 Willingness to seek information and direction from the campus LGBTQ+ community and to encourage collaboration and consensus-building.

 Ability to represent and articulate the collective perspective of the Committee.

 Commitment to work cooperatively with all campus constituencies to further the campus’s overall diversity goals.

 Commitments Required of Members

-- Be publicly identified as a member of the CAC-LGBTQ through our publicly available roster and/or the Outlist of LavenderCal.
+- Be publicly identified as a member of the CAC-LGBTQ+ through the publicly available roster and/or the LavenderCal Outlist.

-- Regularly attend CAC monthly business meetings (September-June), as well as periodic special meetings with UC administrators (e.g., Chancellor, Vice Chancellors, Staff Advisors to the Regents, etc.) or other committees (e.g., Staff Diversity Council).
+- Regularly attend CAC-LGBTQ+ monthly business meetings (September-May), as well as periodic special meetings with UC administrators (e.g., Chancellor, Vice Chancellors, Staff Advisors to the Regents, etc.) or other committees (e.g., Staff Diversity Council).

 - Prepare for meetings by reading and commenting on briefings, proposals, etc.

-- Participate in committee task work between meetings (e.g., writing, phoning, researching, organizing).
+- Participate in committee task work between meetings (e.g., writing, researching, organizing).

-- Participate in the life of the campus by attending campus LGBTQ+ activities, including those of allied staff, faculty, or student organizations.
+- Participate in campus life by attending campus LGBTQ+ activities, including those of allied staff, faculty, or student organizations.